iclr-blogposts/2025/_posts/2025-04-28-factual-validation-simplification.md

 <div class="box-two" markdown="1">
 #### Advantages of This System
-The proposed system introduces several features that enhances the reliability and adaptability of existing RAG pipelines:
+The proposed system introduces several features that enhance the reliability and adaptability of existing RAG pipelines:

 - **Innovative Design**: By integrating techniques like LLM summarization, DBSCAN clustering, and vectorized fact storage, the system introduces a new framework for precise fact validation and efficient data storage reduction.